peak-gao/code-notes/js-basics-short-notes.md

         - Using Number(..) (a built-in function)

 #### Typing and Variables
-- Most useful programs need to track a value as it changes over the course of the program, undergoing different operations as called for by your program's intended tasks
-    - The easiest way to go about that in your program is to assign a value to a symbolic container, called a variable -- so called because the value in this container can vary over time as needed
-    - In some programming languages, you declare a variable (container) to hold a specific type of value, such as number or string
 - **Static typing**, otherwise known as **type enforcement**, is typically cited as a benefit for program correctness by preventing unintended value conversions
 - **Weak Typing** - Other languages emphasize types for values instead of variables
     - Weak typing, otherwise known as dynamic typing, allows a variable to hold any type of value at any time